 Osmanthus fragrans (fragrant olive)

-Fragrant olive is an evergreen tree or shrub, with strongly-scented flowers; it is cultivated as an ornamental and has a long history of use in traditional herbal medicine and for flavouring tea and confectionery.
+Fragrant olive is an evergreen tree or shrub with strongly scented flowers.
+It is cultivated as an ornamental and has a long history of use in traditional herbal medicine and flavouring tea and confectionery.

 About this species

 The generic name Osmanthus comes from the Greek osma, meaning fragrant, and anthos, meaning flower.
 Osmanthus fragrans certainly lives up to this name, having exquisitely scented flowers.
-It was formally described by João de Loureiro, a Portuguese Jesuit missionary, whose Flora Cochinchinensis, published in 1790, included descriptions of plants from Cochinchina (in southern Vietnam), China and Mozambique.
-Fragrant olive has been cultivated in China for about 2,500 years, and is still of importance there today, the flowers being widely used to flavour tea, wine and sweets, as well as an ingredient in herbal medicine.
+It has been cultivated in China for about 2,500 years, and is still of importance there today, the flowers being widely used to flavour tea, wine and sweets, as well as an ingredient in herbal medicine.
 The city of Guilin (meaning ‘forest of sweet osmanthus’) is named after the numerous Osmanthus trees there.
 It is a popular street tree throughout the warmer parts of China, filling the air with scent on warm autumn evenings.

 Native from the Himalaya (where it is found at 1,200–3,000 m above sea level) to China, Indochina and south Japan: also commonly cultivated in China, Taiwan and south Japan.